patrick0525/Python-Pf-isc-Opn-kea/readme.txt

+12:27PM
 Problem Statement:
-Choosing the new kea-dhcp feature in opnsense 24.1 does not automatically convert the isc-dhcp static leases to kea-dhcp.
-The intetened output is used to patch an existing opnsense kea-dhcp with one static lease device.
+Choosing the new kea-dhcp feature in opnsense 24.1 does not automatically migrate the isc-dhcp static leases information to kea-dhcp.
+The intent of the python script is to patch an existing opnsense config already Gui configured with one existing kea-dhcp static lease device.
+Re-use of the identified <subnet> uuid is required in gh_static_lease4.py to create the reservations.
+Hopefully users will find it useful and prevent manual Gui data entry.

+My Use Case:
-Currently,I have not moved my pfsense isc-dhcp leases to opnsense isc-dhcp.
-I was dreading how I would manually enter all 40+ devices: ip, mac address, hostname and desription.
+Currently, I have not moved my pfsense isc-dhcp static leases information to opnsense isc-dhcp.
+I have been dreading how I would manually enter all 40+ devices: ip, mac address, hostname and description.
 Below is how I solved this migration dilemma to opnsense.

+Prerequisites:
+Python Code developed on a Windons and tested on W11 directories.
+(Python 3.12) Basic Python knowledge
+Optional: Notepad ++

+Overview of Processing:
-This python script converts a small section of the pfsense config: isc-dhcp static lease(.xml) into an opnsense kea-dhcp static lease(.xml) format.
-A sample gh_pfsense_isc_dhcp_data.xml is provided as a template to add your pfsense isc-dhcp clients.
-The input  xml  will be coverted into a json array of static release objects which is then further converted into a new updated section of opnsense: kea-dhcp static lease delimited by <reservations>.
-For every device in kea-dhcp, the python script will generates a new radndom uuid for every device and re-use the subnet uuid.
+This python script converts a small section of the pfsense config: isc-dhcp static lease(.xml) into an opnsense kea-dhcp static lease(.xml)format.
+A sample gh_pfsense_isc_dhcp_data.xml is provided as a template and available to add your pfsense isc-dhcp clients.
+The input .xml will be converted into a json array of static release objects which is then further converted into a new updated section of opnsense: kea-dhcp static lease delimited by <reservations>.
+For every device in kea-dhcp, the python script will generate a new random uuid for every device and re-uses the user's <subnet> uuid.

 See below: